 |Years Coached||Record||Win %||Playoff record||Playoff win %|

-John McNulty was a football coach in the National Football League (NFL) from 1998 until 2017, finishing his career with the Los Angeles Chargers as their tight ends coach.
-Over his fifteen years of coaching his teams compiled a cumulative record of 105-135-0.
+John McNulty was a football coach in the National Football League (NFL) from 1998 to 2017, finishing his career as the tight ends coach of the Los Angeles Chargers.
+Over his fifteen years of coaching his teams compiled a cumulative win/loss record of 105-135-0.

 Table of Contents